-In 2021, the catch of major commercial tunas was 4.8 million tonnes.
-Fifty-six percent of it was skipjack tuna, followed by yellowfin (31%), bigeye (8%) and albacore (4%).
+In 2021, the catch of major commercial tunas was 5.1 million tonnes.
+Fifty-seven percent of it was skipjack tuna, followed by yellowfin (31%), bigeye (7%) and albacore (4%).
 Bluefin tunas accounted for 1% of the global catch.

 Globally, 61% of the stocks are at a healthy level of abundance, 17% are overfished and 22% are at an intermediate level.
-In terms of exploitation, 78% of the stocks are not experiencing overfishing and 13% are experiencing overfishing (Figure 1).
+In terms of exploitation, 78% of the stocks are not experiencing overfishing, 13% are experiencing overfishing and 9% are at an intermediate level (Figure 1).